 You must tell the Department for Work and Pensions (DWP) about certain changes in your money, work or home life.
 This is called a ‘change of circumstances’.

 You might also need to tell them about changes that affect people you live with or someone you care for.
-For example, if someone you care for stops getting Disability Living Allowance (DLA), Personal Independence Payment (PIP) or Attendance Allowance (AA).
+For example, if someone you care for stops getting Disability Living Allowance (DLA), Child Disability Payment, Personal Independence Payment (PIP) or Attendance Allowance (AA).

 Tell them even if it seems like a small change, or if it’s only for a short time.
 For example, if you’re a single parent and your 4-year-old child temporarily moves in with your ex-partner.

 Most changes have to be reported within 1 month, but you should report them sooner if you can.

 The change might increase your payment and you might miss out on extra money if you tell the DWP late.

 You should still tell the DWP if you think a change might reduce your Income Support - you won't save money by reporting it later.
 If you tell the DWP late you could get paid too much and have to pay your benefits back to the DWP.
 This is called an overpayment - check how the DWP deals with overpayments.